curi/websites/close-reading/atlas-shrugged-1.md

 > The words were harsh and glowing, like the sunlight.
 He listened in admiration and in wonder.
 When he was asked what he would want to do, he answered at once, "Whatever is right," and added, "You ought to do something great . . .
 I mean, the two of us together."

 Glowing like the sun is good, but being harsh is bad.
 Right?
-So there’s an apparently a contradiction here!
+So apparently there’s a contradiction here!
 The negativity people have towards harshness is something Rand questions.
 We’ll find out more about Dagny Taggart later, and be able to judge for ourselves in what ways she is and isn’t harsh, and whether that’s good.
 (Note you’ll have to *remember* to consider this issue again later.
-You’ll learn more if you take )
+You’ll learn more if you take notes to keep track of issues to revisit.)

 Eddie, like most people, doesn’t expect to do great things, but at least he tries to be a good person.